- Organize and consolidate all your financial information.

 3. Start planning for the rest of your life

 Divorce is often filled with uncertainty—your finances are changing, your home life is changing, and it can be hard to picture your future.
-One thing you can do to help you feel more in control is to start planning for what your finances will look like after your divorce.
+One thing you can do to help yourself feel more in control is to start planning for what your finances will look like after your divorce.
 You can alter that plan as your life changes, but having a financial roadmap for the future can help give you comfort.
 This can prove difficult to do alone, so consider connecting with a financial professional to help you chart your course.

 4. Take care of yourself